vtex-apps/condition-layout/docs/README.md

 ### Step 3 - Configuring the `condition-layout.{context}` block

-Once the `condition-layout.product` block was added to the product template, you must declare its children using the `condition` block and, if desired, the `condition.else` block, as shown below:
+Once the `condition-layout.product` block was added to the product template, you must declare its children using the `condition.{context}` block replacing the `{context}` value with `product`.

+If desired, add the `condition.else` block as well.
+For example:

 ```diff
 {